rust-lang/blog.rust-lang.org/_posts/2017-09-05-Rust-2017-Survey-Results.md

 ![Chart: 92.5% no, 7.5% yes](/images/2017-09-05-Rust-2017-Survey-Results/upgrade_stable.png "92.5% no, 7.5% yes")

 In the last year, we made big strides in breakages caused by releases of the compiler.
-Last year, 16.2% respondents said that upgrading to a new stable Rust compiler broke their code.
+Last year, 16.2% of respondents said that upgrading to a new stable Rust compiler broke their code.
 This year, that number has **fallen to 7.5% of respondents**.
 This is a huge improvement, and one we're proud of, though we'll continue working to push this down even further.

 ![Chart show strong support for nightly and current stable releases](/images/2017-09-05-Rust-2017-Survey-Results/which_version.png)